noelsiegert/noelsiegert.github.io/_pages/about.md

   image_description: "A view of the downtown Manhattan skyline"
 ---

-Welcome to my website.
 I am currently a PhD student at Columbia University studying climate hazards, impacts, and adaptation.

 *5/15/24*